Textualize/textual/docs/guide/CSS.md

 !!! note

     Variables can only be used in the _values_ of a CSS declaration.
-You cannot, for example, refer to a variable insid ea
+You cannot, for example, refer to a variable inside a selector.

 Variables can refer to other variables.
 Let's say we define a variable `$success: lime;`.